mfarache/jekyll-now/_posts/2017-12-06-Functions-As-A-Service-OpenFaas.md

 + Easy install (1minute!)
 + Multiple language support
 + Transparent autoscaling
-+ No infrastructe headaches
++ No infrastructure headaches
 + Support for Docker Swarm and Kubernetes
 + Console UI to enable deployment, invocation of functions
 + Integrated with Prometheus Alerts
-+ Asyn support
++ Async support
-+ Market-like serverless function repository
++ Market Serverless function repository
 + RESTful API
 + CLI tools to build & deploy functions to the cluster.

 # Installation of OpenFaas

-We will use Kubernetes as deployment method for OpenFaas.
-We will use minikube running on a Mac from now onwards.
+The following steps require MAC, K8, local minikube

-In case of doubts about minikube or K8 I have a bunch of posts that you may find interesting
+In case of doubts about minikube review this entry [Installing Kubernetes using minikube][5]
-+ [1.
-Introduction Kubernetes vs Swarm.][4]
-+ [2.
-Installing Kubernetes using minikube][5]
-+ [3.
-Understanding Kubernetes pods.][6]
-+ [4.
-Understanding Kubernetes controllers.][7]

 Deployment of OpenFaas is as easy as cloning a git repo and running a single command.